This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Urinary incontinence

-During the first chiropractic session, a complete medical history should be provided so that the chiropractor can be familiar with the child’s medical history.
-Afterward, the chiropractor will likely ask you and your child specific questions about pain and any activities that make the pain worse.[4]
+During the first chiropractic session, a complete medical history should be provided so the chiropractor can become familiar with the child’s medical history.
+Afterward, the chiropractor will likely ask you and your child specific questions about pain and any activities that make the pain worse and perform a physical exam.[4]

 This is then followed by an exam (which could include diagnostic tests such as X-rays or an MRI test) to look at: